Massaman Curry

 When one thinks of curry it is probably India that first pops up in the mind.
 However, anyone who has traveled Asia knows there are so many different types of curries.
-True, most of the curry in Asia did come from an Indian influence, and this Massaman Curry is no different.
-It is popular in southern Thailand and one of my favorite meals when I’m in the islands.
+True, most of the curry in Asia did come from Indian influence, and this Massaman Curry is no different.
+It is popular in southern Thailand and is one of my favorite meals when I’m in the islands.

 What Is Massaman Curry?